erinseagraves/insurance-cost-data-project/README.md

 ## Acknowledgments

-Dataset and project guidelines were provided by Codecademy.
+Dataset and project goals were provided by Codecademy.